 Some people are at greater risk of developing cancer if they have a family history of the disease, although there is no way of accurately predicting such things.
 While it may not be possible to fully eliminate the risk of developing cancer, there are certain things that your loved one can do to help minimise the likelihood that they will develop the disease.

 Maintaining a healthy weight, stopping smoking and eating well are all key in reducing the risk of cancer, as is exercise, which their live-in carer can encourage.
 Avoiding prolonged periods in the sun can reduce the danger of developing skin cancer, while cutting down the amount they drink can help to avoid developing liver cancer.

 While some lifestyle choices can be easily changed, many elderly people will struggle to make changes without assistance.
 Exercise can be difficult for many older people, particularly if they have mobility issues or are suffering from depression and not interested in leaving the house.

 Although people often find their appetite reduces as they age.
-If your loved one is struggling to do the shopping and prepare and cook meals, they may not be eating enough or may be eating an unhealthy diet, which is where the benefits of a live-in carer can provide assistance with day-to-day activities.
+If your loved one is struggling to do the shopping and prepare and cook meals, they may not be eating enough or may be eating an unhealthy diet, which is where a live-in carer can provide assistance with day-to-day activities.